mhanberg/blog/_posts/2021-06-02-how-to-set-up-neovim-for-elixir-development.md

 permalink: /:title/
 ---

+> [!IMPORTANT] Update
-> 4/12/22 Update: I've started working on a dedicated Neovim plugin for Elixir called [elixir.nvim](https://github.com/mhanberg/elixir.nvim).
+> 4/12/22: I've started working on a dedicated Neovim plugin for Elixir called [elixir-tools.nvim](https://github.com/elixir-tools/elixir-tools.nvim).
 Please follow me on [Twitter](https://twitter.com/mitchhanberg) for more frequent updates!

 This article is the spiritual successor to [How to use Elixir LS with Vim](/post/2018/10/18/how-to-use-elixir-ls-with-vim/).